openstack-archive/sahara-specs/specs/kilo/sahara-log-guidelines.rst

 ===================

-Now log levels and messages in Sahara are mixed and don't match the OpenStack logging guideliness.
+Now log levels and messages in Sahara are mixed and don't match the OpenStack logging guidelines.

 Proposed change
 ===============

-The good way to unify our log system would be to follow the major guideliness.
+The good way to unify our log system would be to follow the major guidelines.
 Here is a brief description of log levels:

 * Debug: Shows everything and is likely not suitable for normal production